PokemonGoMap/RocketMap/docs/extras/letsencrypt-nocertbot.md

 For these reasons, it is heavily advised you use Certbot if possible.

 Please note that in order to use Let's Encrypt or any other public certificate authority, you will need to own a domain.
-No, IP addresses, HOST file redirects or local DNS will not suffice.
+No: IP addresses, HOST file redirects or local DNS will not suffice.
 It must be a publicly accessible domain.

 The demonstration images use CloudFlare's DNS panel as an example.
 This method should work regardless of DNS provider, and the instructions are more or less the same, but your interface may look a little bit different.
 Consult your DNS provider's help pages if you are unsure how to navigate your provider's interface.